elsonpulikkan96/git-basics/README.md

 git remote -v

-Now the Repo will be already downloaded on your local machine, Go to the cloned remote repo, create a HelloWorld python file and push the file to the main branch of the Repo.
+Now the Repo will be already downloaded on your local machine, Go to the cloned remote repo, create a HelloWorld python file andpush the file to the main branch of the Repo.

 cd git-basics